pr0spered/FullStack-php/README.md

 - MySQL database for storing users, movies, transactions, tickets, shows, screens, theatres, locked seats and ratings.
 - Proper relation between tables ensure consistency and accuracy of data.
 - Implements seat locking mechanism with an event to release locked seats.

+## Test Data
+`test_data.sql` is included which can be used to populate the database with sample data.
+This file contains example records that demonstrate how the application works.
+All test users included in test_data.sql use the password test@123.

 ## Screenshots